-2.3.1 Behavioural effects are predicted to be limited in extent with likely behavioural disturbance occurring out to a maximum of 1,643 m from the source (maximum radius using Ultra Short Base Line (USBL) at Cluaran Ear-Thuath, NE2) (Table 2.7).
+1.1.37 Behavioural effects are predicted to be limited in extent with likely behavioural disturbance occurring out to a maximum of 1,690 m from the source (maximum radius using Ultra-Short Base Line (USBL) for the nearshore sections of cable routes for Cluaran Ear-Thuath, NE2 and Cluaran Deas Ear, E3) (Table 0.8).
 Distances have not been given for soft start since the benefits of this technique are greater at shorter ranges from the source.
-This is because at smaller distances the sound level is higher and falls away at a faster rate, so an animal swimming at a constant speed will observe a larger relative reduction in sound compared to if it starts further away.
+This is because at smaller distances the sound level is higher and falls away at a faster rate, so an animal swimming at a constant speed will observe a larger relative reduction in sound compared to if it starts further away from the source.